 As the capital of the United States, Washington, DC has its roots in politics, but this city offers so much more.
 Located on the Potomac River, DC has a metropolitan population of over 6 million and touts itself as one of the top entertainment and nightlife cities in the world.
 Fresh seafood, one-of-a-kind shopping, sporting events and cultural diversity are just some of the reasons to visit DC this year.
 See full post here.

 Must-See: In 2018, the National Cherry Blossom Festival will be held March 20-April 15 with signature events including a Pink Tie Party, Opening Ceremony, Blossom Kite Festival, Southwest Waterfront Fireworks Festival and the famed National Cherry Blossom Festival Parade on Saturday, April 14, 2018.

 Boston is the capital city of Massachusetts and the largest city in New England and boasts a colorful history.
 It is the home of several key events of the American Revolution including the Boston Tea Party and the Battle of Bunker Hill.
+It is most certainly a place of interest for historians, particularly those keen on learning about military history.
+For information on courses available to aspiring historians out there, head to the Norwich University website to learn more.
 From professional sports and shopping to aquariums, sightseeing tours and luxurious lodging, old Beantown is great place to visit this year.
 See full post here.

 Must-See: Arguably the best place to celebrate St. Patrick’s Day outside of The Emerald Isle, South Boston (known by locals as “Southie”) hosts a world-famous celebration of everything Irish-American.
 On Sunday, March 19, 2018 Boston’s prominent St. Patrick’s Day Parade has a chock-full of colorful floats, live music, interesting characters and plenty of Irish good cheer; this is a celebration not to be missed.